Natanel-Shitrit/Server-Redirect-Plus/README.md

   - `PrefixRemover` - String to remove from the server name (useful for removing prefixes)\
   For example, if i have `PrefixRemover = SomeName ` and `ServerName = SomeName Retake #1` this will result `{shortname}` to be `Retake #1`.

-  - `ServerCategory` - Category of the server in the Server-List Menu.\
+  - `ServerCategories` - Categories of the server in the Server-List Menu.\
   The category section helps you organize your servers and improve the user experience.
+  If you want the server to appear in the main menu add `GLOBAL` to the categories to add multiple commands, separate them with a comma (,).\

   - `ShowSeverInServerList` - Whether this server should appear in the Server-List or not.